Academic Project · UI/UX Design + Development

 • Rebuilt the IA from scratch for both user types

-• Designed the full component system in Figma
+• Designed a complete, scalable component system in Figma

-• Ran before/after analysis on every redesigned screen
+• Did a before/after analysis on every screen I redesigned

 Developer & Technical Collaborator

-• Built components in React Native with Supabase
+• Built the components myself in React Native with Supabase

-• Used Claude to co-design and review the DB schema
+• Used Claude to stress-test and review the database schema

 Challenge